-Eight sandstone cottages, built in 1938, known as the Rail Haven Motor Court, started what is now the Best Western Route 66 Rail Haven.
+Eight sandstone cottages, built in 1938, then known as the Rail Haven Motor Court, started what is now the Best Western Route 66 Rail Haven.
 Experience this refurbished inn on old Route 66.

-This hotel is full of history.
+This motel is full of history.
 Take a picture with the retired 1965 Best Western lighted road sign, including the old five-point crowned logo – remember that?
 Purchase a copy of the book Route 66 Rail Haven: An Offspring of the Mother Road.

 We have rooms with queen beds and recliners.
 Keeping with the nostalgic atmosphere, we offer Monroe and Elvis suites, each complete with a jetted tub.
 All rooms are ground level.
 Sorry, truck parking is not available.